mongodb-js/metrics/docs/stitch.md

 # Tracking Metrics with Stitch

-MongoDB Stitch is a backend as a service.
-Together with MongoDB's hosted cloud services _MongoDB Atlas_, it is very easy to set up your own metrics server.
+[MongoDB Stitch](https://stitch.mongodb.com/) is a backend as a service.
+Together with MongoDB's hosted cloud services [MongoDB Atlas](https://cloud.mongodb.com), it is very easy to set up your own metrics server.

 ### Overview